Amiejohnstone18/willow_flowers/README.md

 - [x]	‘View More’ button on Bootstrap product cards takes user to full description of the item
 - [x]	Add/ remove items in favourites
 - [x]	Add/ remove items in basket
-- [x]	Favourites asks user to login/ Sign up before adding items
+- [x]	Favourites asks user to login/ sign up before adding items
 - [x]	Favourites pulls up favourite items OR informs user of no items in their favourites
 - [x]	Basket displays all items added to basket OR informs user of no items in their basket
 - [x]	Update quantity on basket items